 I woke up for the third morning feeling well rested and had experienced another soundless night.
 The GMSS was still secured to my tongue, however, this time I did not experience the soreness that I had experienced the first two night.
 Great, the suggestion had worked!
 I simply had it too tight on the tip of my tongue.

-Using it had quickly became routine and easy to keep up with.
-I simply placed the unit onto the end of my tongue before going to bed, removed and cleaned it in the morning and allowed it to air dry.
+Using it had quickly become routine and easy to keep up with.
+I simply placed the unit on the end of my tongue before going to bed, removed and cleaned it in the morning and allowed it to air dry.
 I had really grown to like the fact that it’s so compact yet still extremely effective.

 In the end, I was no longer a skeptic but rather a believer.
 Although completely different than any other snoring mouthpiece that I had tried in the past, it really does work well!
 Although it seemed sort of odd at first, I soon became accustomed to wearing it.

 2016 UPDATE: After buying my very first snoring mouthpiece, I was simply amazed by how these things worked and wanted to help other snorers.
 Three years ago I started to test every product that I was able to get my hands on and write an in-depth review.
 Since then, I have reviewed over 2 dozen snoring mouthpieces and shared my opinion on each.
 Over the years, I’ve received multiple emails from people who thanked me for introducing them to the GMSS.
 Three years and many mouthpieces later, the Good Morning Snore Solution has remained an all-time favorite that I still use today.